-Please note, creating an anonymous user allow anyone to connect to your FTP server without specifying a password.
-Using the default settings, anyone can view and download any file from your "C:\ftproot" directory and any subdirectories of that directory.
+If desired, check the 'Anonymous' box to create an anonymous user account.
+Please note, creating an anonymous user allows anyone to connect to your FTP server without specifying a password.
+Anyone who has just the user name can access the directory specified and, if granted, can upload and download files to that directory and any subdirectories of that directory.